Addison’s disease (primary adrenal insufficiency) is caused by destruction or dysfunction of the adrenal cortex.

 ACTH, released from the corticotrophs of the anterior pituitary, stimulates the release of cortisol.

 The precursor of ACTH is POMC, this is also the precursor of beta-melanocyte-stimulating hormone.
-In addition, to this ACTH may be cleaved to form alpha-melanocyte-stimulating hormone.
+In addition, ACTH may be cleaved to form alpha-melanocyte-stimulating hormone.
 As a result ACTH excess results in hyperpigmentation (resulting from melanocyte stimulation), particularly affecting the oral mucosa and palmar creases.

 ACTH excess is a feature of both Addison's disease (primary adrenocortical insufficiency) and ACTH dependent Cushing's syndrome.